Fiila8/Google-TakeOUT-EXIF.Filler/README.md

 or you can chose directory with more folders with photos and .JSONs

 exp.
 I :
-- L📁ALL PHOTOS
+- L📁ALL PHOTOSL
 - LPhoto_1.png
 - LPhoto_1.png.JSON
 - LPhoto_2.jpg
 - LPhoto_2.jpg.JSON

 exp.
 II:
 - L📁PHOTOS
           - └📁Photos from 2018
           - └📁Photos from 2019

-  - prva
-    - druga
-- treca